Google “Romanian strays”. What do you get?

 We cannot do it without you.
 We depend on ROLDA’s supporters; we know you will be there for our dogs.
 So much has been accomplished, yet so much remains to be done.

 ● Hire village people for shelter ‘work; train and educate them to respect animals – the source of income for poor communities;

-● Sterilize, microchip poor community’ pets – Identify animals to prevent abandons, reduce the number of unwanted puppies born, help the community which couldn’t afford these medical procedures;
+● Sterilize, and microchip poor community’ pets – Identify animals to prevent abandons, reduce the number of unwanted puppies born, and help the community which couldn’t afford these medical procedures;

-● Provide emergency food aid – help community look after their pets;
+● Provide emergency food aid – help the community look after their pets;

 ● Rescue dogs and farm animals in need;

 ● Build legal, modern shelters adapted to groups of dogs’ personalities;